bingeli1212/nitrile-preview/doc/DOC-diagram.md

 the same way how a "dot" operation is controlled, such as to set the "dotsize" for the size of the dot in diameter, and "dotcolor" for the color of the dot.

+The latest addition has set it up so that if a name for a node is not given, it can be automatically assigned.
+The way it works is that the 'config.nodeid' configuration attribute must be set to an integer greater than 1.
+If this is the case, then whenever a new node is created and is not given a name, then the integer of this parameter is used as the name instead, and this integer is automatically incremented by 1 so that the next node assignment would have had a different integer name.
+This feature allows nodes created inside a 'for' loop to be automatically assigned names.

+    ```diagram{frame, width:2cm}
+    viewport 6 6
+    config r 0.2
+    config fillcolor black
+    config nodeid 1
+    set refxy center
+    for.theta [0:60:359]:
+      \r = 2
+      \x = cos(deg2rad(\theta)) * \r
+      \y = sin(deg2rad(\theta)) * \r
+      node (\x,\y)
+    edge.1.2.3.4.5.6.1
+    ```

 # The box-operation